 Before I started writing contemporary romance, I took the time to research how to write effective love scenes.
 As with any fiction writing, there is a technique for creating a sensual, believable love scene.
 I used Anais Nin as a model.
 Her work is definitely sensual, but by no means overtly graphic.

 First, I build the sexual tension between the characters.
 Arousal begins slowly and oftentimes innocently.
 Hands accidentally brush.
 Someone squeezes a hand or touches a forearm during a conversation.
 Spontaneous horseplay turns into foreplay.

 Before making love for the first time, the woman will usually be asked if she’s okay with what’s about to happen.
 I think it’s important to clearly establish that both characters are consenting adults.
 However, this may vary, depending on the story.
 In The Deception, Alex and Carrie have known one another since they were children.
 They’ve been in love for years, but both kept their feelings hidden.
 When the moment of truth finally arrives, no words were necessary.

 As I get into the scene, certain body parts may be referred to, but are never mentioned by name.
 I’m writing romance, not a medical textbook.
 My goal is to describe what the characters are feeling, both physically and emotionally.
-I use words such as, she felt a sweet sensation.
+I use words such as, she felt a sweet sensation, or, he moaned with pleasure.
 My editor came up with a wonderful way to refer to an orgasm.
 She called it, reaching his (or her) release.
 I’ll also use the words such as climax, ecstasy, or the two became one, to describe the euphoria the characters are experiencing.

 These scenes are included to enhance the overall storyline, and I use them sparingly.
-Again, this is romance, not erotica.
+Again, this is sensual romance, not erotica.
 Most novels will typically have two or three love scenes.
-The primary focus of the story is the relationship, and there’s a whole lot more to a romantic relationship than just sex.
+The rest of the action takes place outside of the bedroom.
+The primary focus of the story is the relationship, and how the characters react to the obstacles standing in their way.